Please note: This course is offered more than once. Please be sure to select the appropriate week section in the right-hand column when enrolling.

 Materials and Tools

-A complete list of tools and suppliers may be found at lahbows.com.
+A complete list of tools and supplies needed may be found at lahbows.com.
 If you have any questions about preparation for this workshop, please contact Lynn Hannings at email@example.com.

 While in High School, Lynn studied bow rehairing with John Roskoski of Wurlitzer, New York.
 Attending New England Conservatory as a bassist, she began her bow restoration and bow making studies with William Salchow; focusing on cello bows.
 In 1982, Ms. Hannings was awarded a Certificate for Eminent Playability for a Cello bow by the Violin Society of America.
 After private instruction both in NY and at the UNH Violin Craftsmanship Institute, Lynn became Mr. Salchow’s teaching assistant at the Institute for ten years before taking over classes upon his retirement.